Dissertation Defense: December 3, 3019

 GSU Department of Political Science Doctoral Research Fellowship ($900)

 As female representation continues to grow in Congress, some have questioned whether gender stereotypes still matter in American politics.
-I perform a content analysis on a random sample of 1,400 candidate-sponsored congressional advertisements from 2010-2016 and identify eight distinct stereotype-content messaging themes.
-I find evidence that female candidates are more likely to emphasize merit-based messaging and far less likely to emphasize values-based messaging, suggesting that female candidates rely on specific communication strategies to counteract gender stereotypes.
-To identify the implications of these gendered differences in candidate messaging, I conducted an experimental study, examining the impact of 16 different candidate ads with a sample of 2,975 subjects.
-Biometric data obtained from facial-recordings of participants while watching the advertisements indicate male and female respondents experienced divergent emotional reactions to the treatments which were strongly associated with candidate favorability and trait evaluation.
+In this dissertation, I examine gender differences in communication rhetoric in campaign advertisements and how exposure to these messages influence emotions, reliance on cognitive heuristics, and vote choice.
+I perform a content analysis on a random sample of 1,400 candidate-sponsored congressional advertisements from 2010-2016 and identify eight distinct stereotype-content messaging themes which I call Affective Competence Strategies.
+I find evidence that female candidates more frequently emphasize merit-based messaging over values-based messaging, suggesting that female candidates rely on specific communication strategies to counteract gender stereotypes.
+Strategy engagement is also strongly associated with candidate partisanship, electoral competitiveness, and incumbency status.
+To identify the implications of these gendered differences in candidate messaging, I conducted an experimental study, examining the impact of 16 different candidate ads with a sample of 2,561 subjects.
+Results indicate respondents expressed divergent emotional reactions based upon whether the treatment featured a male or female candidate.
+These emotional reactions were significantly associated with trait assessment and vote choice.
+This research provides new insights on the depth of the gender gap, in both representation and voting, and how political communications influence emotions, cognitive processing, and political decision-making.